 Certain prognostic factors such as the presence or absence of ZAP-70, CD38, and a mutated gene for IGHV help divide cases of CLL into 2 groups, slow growing and fast growing.
 People with the slower growing kind of CLL tend to live longer and may be able to delay treatment longer as well.

-There is no generally accepted staging system for hairy cell leukemia.
+There is no standard staging system for hairy cell leukemia.

 Some people have monoclonal lymphocytes in their blood, but not enough to make the diagnosis of CLL.
 If someone has less than 5,000 monoclonal lymphocytes (per mm3), normal counts of red blood cells and platelets, and no enlarged lymph nodes (or enlarged spleen), they have a condition called monoclonal B-lymphocytosis (MBL).
 MBL doesn’t need to be treated, but about one patient of every 100 with this condition will go on to need treatment for CLL.

 The cancer cells of small lymphocytic lymphoma (SLL) and CLL look the same under the microscope and have the same marker proteins on the surface of the cells.
 Whether someone is diagnosed with SLL or CLL depends largely on the number of lymphocytes in the blood.
-To be diagnosed with CLL, there must at least 5,000 monoclonal lymphocytes (per mm3) in the blood.
+To be diagnosed with CLL, there must be at least 5,000 monoclonal lymphocytes (per mm3) in the blood.
 For it to be called SLL, the patient must have enlarged lymph nodes or an enlarged spleen with fewer than 5 ,000 lymphocytes (per mm3) in the blood.
-Still, since SLL and CLL can be treated the same, the difference between them is not really important.
+Still, since SLL and CLL can be treated the same, the difference between them isn't really important.